Synthetic training set generation using text-to-audio models for environmental sound classification: Experimental procedure

-US8K~\cite{salamon2014dataset} is the reference dataset selected for this study.
-It contains $8732$ labeled sounds of $4~\mathrm{s}$ maximum duration of urban sounds from $10$ classes (reported in Fig.~\ref{fig:class_distribution}).
+UrbanSound8K (US8K)~\cite{salamon2014dataset} is the dataset selected for this study.
+Along with ESC-10 and ESC-50~\cite{piczak2015esc}, they serve as the primary datasets used as benchmarks for ESC tasks.
+The size of US8K makes it more appropriate for training deep learning models compared to ESC-10 and ESC-50, mainly used for evaluation.
+US8K contains $8732$ labeled sounds of $4~\mathrm{s}$ maximum duration of urban sounds from $10$ classes.
 The dataset is divided into $10$ folds, used for leave-one-out cross-validation at evaluation time.
-The distribution of the sounds in the different folds is reported in Fig.~\ref{fig:class_distribution}.
+Fig.~\ref{fig:class_distribution} reports the sound classes and their distribution in folders.
 We generated four versions of the US8K dataset: two with AudioLDM2 and two with AudioGen.
-For each TTA model, we used two different prompt templates (better described in Section \ref{subseb:prompts}).
-For each dataset version, we first generated the total amount of data following the class distributions of US8K.
-We then divided the generated dataset into $10$ folds, following the same partition proposed for US8K.
+For each of them, we first generated the total amount of data and then randomly divided it into $10$ folds, following the same distribution of US8K.